-2. The composition of UNDOF as of 13 May 1985 was as follows:
+2. The composition of UNDOF as of 14 May 1986 was as follows:

-Austria 533
+Austria 532

 Canada 226

-Finland 411
+Finland 402

-Poland 153
+Poland 157

-1 323
+1 317

-United Nations military observers (detailed from UNTSO) 8
+United Nations military observers 8

+(detailed from UNTSO)

-1 331
+1 325

-- 3. In addition to the above, observers of the United Nations Truce Supervision Organization (UNTSO) assigned to the Israel-Syria Mixed Armistice Commission assist UNDOF as occasion requires. - 4.Command of UNDOF continues to be exercised by Major-General Carl-Gustaf Stahl, who will terminate his appointment on 31 May 1985.
-Subject to the extension of the mandate of UNDOF by the Security Council, Major-General Gustav Hägglund of Finland will assume command of the Force with effect from 1 June 1985 (S/17147 and S/17148).
+3. In addition to the above, observers of the United Nations Truce Supervision Organization (UNTSO) assigned to the Israel-Syria Mixed Armistice Commission assist UNDOF as occasion requires.

+4. Command of the Force continues to be exercised by Major-General Gustav Hägglund.